Regression Based Expected Shortfall Backtesting: Theory

-The bivariate ESR backtest introduced in the previous section only allows for testing two-sided hypotheses as specified in (\ref{eqn::NullHypothethis}) because it is generally unclear how too small or too large risk forecasts influence the parameters $\alpha$ and $\beta$.
-Because the capital requirements the financial institutions have to keep as a reserve depend on the reported risk forecasts, the market participants have an incentive to overestimate\footnote{ Overestimation of a risk measure is meant in the mathematical sense, which means reporting a too large real number.
-As the ES forecasts are strictly negative, this implies in fact underestimation of the associated market risk.} the risk forecasts in order to keep as little capital requirements as possible.
-In contrast, underestimation of the risk measures results in too conservative risk forecasts and consequently higher capital requirements, which does not have to be punished by the regulatory authorities.\footnote{One could interpret the higher capital requirements as a punishment for too conservative risk forecasts.} Thus, the regulatory authorities only have to prevent and consequently penalize the overestimation of risk measures, which can be done by using one-sided backtesting procedures.
+The two ESR backtests introduced in the previous section only allow for testing two-sided hypotheses as specified in (\ref{eqn::NullHypothethisAux}) and (\ref{eqn::NullHypothethisStrict}), as it is generally unclear how too risky (or too conservative) forecasts influence the parameters $\gamma_1$ and $\gamma_2$.
+Because the capital requirements the financial institutions have to keep as a reserve depend on the reported risk forecasts, the market participants have an incentive to report too risky forecasts for the ES in order to keep as little capital requirements as possible.
+In contrast, issuing too conservative risk forecasts and facing higher capital requirements does not have to be punished by the regulatory authorities.\footnote{One could interpret the higher capital requirements as a punishment for too conservative risk forecasts.} Thus, the regulators only have to prevent and consequently penalize the underestimation of financial risks, which can be done by using one-sided backtesting procedures.
 For example, the traffic light system \citep{Basel1996}, currently implemented in the Basel Accords, is in fact a one-sided backtest for the hit ratios of VaR forecasts.
+Consequently, we also introduce a regression-based backtesting procedure for the ES that allows for testing one-sided hypotheses.